donkeybridge/cotcube-bardata/README.md

 # cotcube-bardata

 This gem is a versatile provider of bardata.
-It relys on a directory structure most probably saved to `/var/cotcube/bardata/`.
+It relies on a directory structure most probably saved to `/var/cotcube/bardata/`.
 The following directories and files contain data others might expect to be delivered by a database:

-1. `eods`: within *eods/<id or symbol>/<date>.csv*, for each date a list of contracts is located, to be applicated with the list of headers `%i[ contract date open high low close volume oi ]`.
+1. `eods`: within *eods/<id or symbol>/<date>.csv*, for each date a list of contracts is located, to be applied with the list of headers `%i[ contract date open high low close volume oi ]`.
 2. `daily`: within *daily/<id or symbol>/<contract>.csv*, for each contract all eods are provided.
 The list of headers is expected as `%i[ contract date open high low close volume oi ]`.
 Please note that it is not obvious whether `close` contains settlement or actual closing price, depending on the exchange and the broker providing the source data.
 3. `quarters`: within *quarters/<id or symbol>/<contract>.csv*, for each contract a list of quarters (15 minute intervals) is provided, depending on the first occurrence of the contract within the topN volume segment.
 Note the different headers here: `%i[ contract date_alike day open high low close volume ]`.
 4. `trading_hours`: within *trading_hours/<symbol or type>_<set>.csv* a list of intervals is provided, with the headers `%i[ interval_start interval_end ]` for each interval described by seconds since Sunday 0:00p.m. (as defaulted by Ruby's *DateTime.new.wday)*.